Malicious Software and Your Business

 Worms are a type of malware that uses a computer network to replicate itself and spread.
 They are self-replicating and unlike viruses, do not need human action to quickly spread through your computer, or even an entire network.
 Worms often gain entry to a computer through a security vulnerability or weakness.

 Keylogger malware is a dangerous threat to a PC user’s privacy.
 It will track your keystrokes and save them in a hidden file on your computer.
 After a certain amount of time, the file is sent to the hacker automatically, who will use the keystroke data to get your passwords or personal and business information.
-Keylogger malware often enters computer systems as Trojans, disguised as a free or useful app or download, and can install itself when users are clicking and browsing the Internet or downloading software.
+Keylogger malware often enters a computer system as a Trojan, disguised as a free or useful app or download, and can install itself within a system when a user is clicking and browsing the Internet or downloading software.

 Bots are a type of malicious software that operates as an automated computer program and can be controlled by one, or many, outside sources.
 Bots are used to gather information through chats or similar web-based programs.
 A botnet is one or more bots that can be used for attacking websites where a hacker controls multiple bot-infected computers.
 A hacker can use the botnet to stage distributed denial-of-service attacks, steal data, send spam, or access a device and its Internet connection.
 To stage a bot or botnet attack, the attacker often gains access to a computer using a virus or other malicious malware.